ChesGol/Django-3-ecommerce/README.rst

     2.poetry config --list

 # Clone project:
-    1.open IDE that you use
+    1.Open IDE that you use.
+(Remember that you must have installed git) 2.Type in terminal: git clone https://github.com/ChesGol/Django-3-ecommerce.git to clone project.
-    2.type in terminal: https://github.com/ChesGol/Django-3-ecommerce.git to clone project 3.or you can download project and open in your IDE
+    3.Or you can download project and open in your IDE.
 # Steps to run server:
     Go to project root directory and type in terminal:
                     1.poetry install